oktadev/okta-blog/_source/_posts/2021-12-21-game-security-pax.md

 In reality, we’re all responsible for security, from company executives to gamers themselves (or if they’re young enough, their legal guardians).
 According to our survey data, and validated by our conversations on the ground, both producers and consumers (players) of games are concerned about a lack of control, an ongoing lack of security, and little consensus on how to address these issues.

-> *“As a gamer you have to put a lot of trust into the developers and publishers because there is limited control by gamers”*
+> ***As a gamer you have to put a lot of trust into the developers and publishers because there is limited control by gamers***

-> *“I feel like there's not a whole lot I can control on my end if someone picks a bad password for their account”*
+> *I feel like there's not a whole lot I can control on my end if someone picks a bad password for their account*

 A key takeaway: It's a little bleak out there in the gaming ecosystem.
 No one is happy with the way things are right now.
 Gamers know there’s only so much they can do on their end to secure their data.
 They’re frustrated by a lack of common standards for accessing the games they play, and they’re scared of throwing their personal information into a dark well of EULAs that leave them with little to no recourse if something goes wrong.
 From their perspective as builders, developers too are frustrated by the lack of standards, from authentication and security methodology to common toolsets.

-## Where do we go from PAX
+## Securing the gaming ecosystem: what's next

 In the end, our findings from PAX West this year suggest that everyone is feeling the pain, and looking to others for the solution.
 Game developers and players alike would benefit from an open discussion of the security features and standards the industry aims to evaluate and implement.
 Here at Okta, we care deeply about security and identity.
 With this report, we'd like to jumpstart a dialogue, and engage all industry participants in a conversation around making gaming better and more secure for everyone.

 If game security is on your mind, we'd love to hear from you in the comments below.
 Let's continue the exploration, and collaborate to increase security for all players in the gaming ecosystem.

-Keep in touch with the OktaDev team and our various activities by following us on all or any of our social channels: You can find us on Twitter, LinkedIn, YouTube or Twitch.
-We'd love to hear from you.
+Keep in touch with the OktaDev team and our various activities by following us on all or any of our social channels: You can find us on [Twitter](https://twitter.com/oktadev), [LinkedIn](https://www.linkedin.com/company/oktadev/), [YouTube](https://www.youtube.com/c/OktaDev/) or [Twitch](https://www.twitch.tv/oktadev).
+We'd love to hear from you. and subscribe to our [YouTube channel](https://www.youtube.com/c/OktaDev/)